em4nuelvt/em4nuelvt/README.md

-# 👋 Hello Emanuel here!
+# 👋 Hello, Emanuel here!
 Welcome to my Github profile.

 #  I'm graduated in IT and now I'm graduating Computer Engineering, both at the Federal Center of Technological Education of Minas Gerais(CEFET-MG)! 📚⚡